UK braces for biggest day of strikes this winter

 At the same time, hundreds of thousands of people, including teachers, train drivers and civil servants, will join co-ordinated walkouts that are likely to be the most disruptive yet in a winter of rolling strikes — with school closures keeping working parents at home and most train companies running no services.

-Despite the escalation of industrial action, the government has so far made it clear it is not prepared to reopen talks over this year’s public sector pay deals, which average about 4 to 5 per cent — leaving most staff suffering deep real-terms pay cuts as inflation remains in double digits.
+Despite the escalation of industrial action, the government has so far made it clear it is not prepared to reopen talks over this year’s public sector pay deals, which average regarding 4 to 5 per cent — leaving most staff suffering deep real-terms pay cuts as inflation remains in double digits.

 Paul Nowak, TUC general secretary, on Friday attacked chancellor Jeremy Hunt for failing to mention public sector pay as he set out the government’s strategy for economic growth.